 The number of winners is determined by population, but every county is given a minimum of two winners.
 The larger the population, the larger the number of winners.
 The Golden Horseshoe test is a competition within a county NOT within the state.
 We do not have average scores for the state or counties.

 Each year, it is customary to honor selected educators or individuals who have made an outstanding contribution to West Virginia, West Virginia Studies and/or Golden Horseshoe program by naming them as Honorary Knights or Ladies of the Golden Horseshoe.
 An individual is nominated by the county superintendent only.
 Each county superintendent may nominate only one person per year.
 Only 10 persons a year may receive the award.
 In the event more than 10 nominations are received, a committee will review all nominations and select the ten most deserving nominees.
-To nominate an individual, please complete the online form at Golden Horseshoe Online Honorary Nomination Form
+To nominate an individual, please complete the Golden Horseshoe Online Honorary Nomination Form

 Dustin Lambert, Coordinator (email@example.com)